 DO NOT submit an online application for licensure until receiving notification that this fee waiver application has been approved or denied.
 You will be notified by email, which will include instructions for how to proceed.

-Applications are generally processed within 7 business days.
-You will receive an email notification from the Board office that indicates whether the fee waiver is approved; do not submit your licensure application until you receive the email.
+Fee waiver applications are generally processed within 7 business days.
+You will receive an email notification from the Board office that indicates whether the fee waiver is approved; do not submit your licensure application until you receive the fee waiver authorization email.